 Volume 9 is now available.

-On behalf of the A Priori editorial board, we're proud to be presenting the 9th volume of A Priori, featuring ten exceptionally thoughtful philosophical papers from undergraduates across the world.
+On behalf of the entire editorial board, we're proud to be presenting the 9th volume of A Priori, featuring ten exceptionally thoughtful philosophical papers from undergraduates across the world.
 We congratulate and thank the authors and our editorial staff who have made this volume possible.

 — The 9th Editorial Board of A Priori